- Starts at: 09:00h

 The fee does not cover (international) travel costs, domestic travel to and from airports, (hotel) accommodation, insurance or other expenses.
 The T.M.C.
 Asser Instituut can provide prospective participants with a list of suitable hotels in The Hague.

-4 Full scholarships available
+4 Full scholarships available (CLOSED)

 The Dutch Ministry of Foreign Affairs has generously offered to fund 4 full scholarships.
-To apply for a scholarship fill out this form.
-The deadline for scholarship applications is 15 July 2018.

 The scholarships entail: Tuition fee, international travel, accommodation, per diem allowance, and if applicable, any visa charges and medical insurance.